 After a serious subsidence in the foundations at the North end of the church the order were given 200 ducats to rebuild.
 Reconstruction work from 1399 resulted in the complete redecoration of the interior and the construction of the new façade.
 A new and larger monastery was built at this time too.
-The Umiliati were expelled 1461 by the Council of Ten because of their licentious habits.
+The Umiliati were expelled 1461 by the Council of Ten because of their licentious habits, the suppression of the order by Pius V following in 1571.
 The Canons of San Giorgio in Alga (also known as the Turchini (or celestini) because of their blue robes) replaced them, and the restoration work was finished in 1473 with the completion of the façade.
 In 1669 Cistercians from San Tommaso on Torcello moved here, the Canons of San Giorgio having been suppressed by Pope Clement IX.
 In 1787, with only three monks living here, the Republic acquired the church and it was administered by the parish priest of San Marziale as an oratory.

-The church was allowed to crumble (being pressed into use as a stables, a hay and wine store and a powder magazine) until 1841 when some poor restoration (which included ripping up memorial stones, destroying the already damaged ceiling paintings, plastering over the façade and destroying the organ) was carried out under Austrian rule.
+The church was allowed to crumble, with buildings being pressed into use as a stables, a hay and wine store and a powder magazine, until 1841 when some poor restoration (which included ripping up memorial stones, destroying the already damaged ceiling paintings, plastering over the façade and destroying the organ) was carried out under Austrian rule.
 It closed in 1855 but, after spending some time being used as stables, it was reconsecrated and reopened in 1868 as a parish church.
 (See H.Taine said below.)
 In 1931 the complex was given to the monks of San Giuseppini del Murialdo, who still administer it.
-More restoration work was carried out in 1912 and in 1930-1931, when the 19th Century interventions where reversed.
+More restoration work was carried out in 1912 and in 1930-1931, when the 19th century interventions where reversed.
 But the great acqua alta of 1966 damaged the church further.
 Following this flood the church and its paintings were thoroughly restored by Venice in Peril between 1970 and 1980.

 The gothic brick façade is one of Venice's most purely pleasing.
 The sloping galleries of apostles, carved by the Delle Masegne brothers, are unique in Venice.
 (The herring-bone patterned brick pavement is a pretty rare survival too).
 The façade went up in the early 15th Century, with the side windows added a little later, and then the door case.
 This doorway, by Bartolomeo Bon, whose workshop was nearby in San Marziale, features a gothic ogee arch with a renaissance rounded arch underneath.
 This stylistic mixture might be explained by the fact that the doorway was begun in the 1460s, but not installed until 1483, twenty years after Bon's death.
 So it's possible the rounded arch was added to spice up the, by then, unfashionably gothic doorway.
 The ogee arch is surmounted by a statue of Saint Christopher, with the Virgin and The Angel of the Annunciation on either side.
 These statues were taken from the 14th Century church, the Saint Christopher by Bon, and the Virgin and the Angel by Antonio Rizzo.